 Open the lobby channels

-Use one channel per concern.
-Each is an isolated reliable, ordered track.
+Use one channel for each concern.
+Each channel is an isolated, reliable, ordered track.

 2